DanielFerguson/helpinghomes.com.au/README.md

 - Quickly find relief centers near you.
 - Ability to register offers of assistance.
-- Ability to register offers of livestock accomodation.
+- Ability to register offers of livestock accommodation.
 - Facebook and Google OAuth support.
 - Improved viewing of offers through modal popups (single and multi-offer view).
 - Improved privacy with location fuzzing and rate-limiting of contact detail requests.